-Getting your paddle length right makes everything feel so much better so how do you know where to start with measuring out your paddle before cutting.
+Getting your paddle length right makes everything feel so much better, so how do you know where to start with measuring out your paddle before cutting.

 Since starting out in paddling I have probably had over 20 paddles and used them in all manner of disciplines.
-They have been cheap aluminium, full carbon, adjustables and fibreglass construction with a range of blade sizes and brands.
+They have been cheap aluminium, full carbon, adjustable and fibreglass construction with a range of blade sizes and brands.

 Deciding on the discipline your paddle is going to be used for.